thewulf7/adapter/README.md

 * Glide-3.7.0.jar == for load url image , of course you can replace it with other image load library .

 #Thanks
-* This repository is inspired by Joan Zapata's base-adapter-helper (https://github.com/JoanZapata/base-adapter-helper)
+* Repository is inspired by JoanZapata's base-adapter-helper (https://github.com/JoanZapata/base-adapter-helper) and modifies from it.
-* Thanks Joan Zapata(https://github.com/JoanZapata) for his greate job .
+* Thanks JoaZapata(https://github.com/JoanZapata) for his greate job .